mjuettner/aws-ssm-ec2ic-demo/README.md

   - This happens because of the modification we made to EC2InstanceConnectCommand.py
 - `ssh <instance id>` triggers an AWS CLI command to be run
   - This happens because of the modification we made to ~/.ssh/config
-- The AWS CLI `ProxyCommand` uses SSM to establish an SSH tunnel to the EC2 instance
+- The SSH ProxyCommand configuraton uses the AWS CLI with SSM Plugin to establish an SSH tunnel to the EC2 instance
 - The SSH connection completes over the SSH tunnel
 - After you exit the `mssh` session, the temporary SSH key pair is deleted from your client